cuppajoe123/Today-I-Learned-App/README.md

 - Forgot password (after launch)
 - Add test for input sanitization

+## Algolia Info
 Test data is loaded from submission-bodies.json and submission-titles.json.
-Currently, the first 45 records are used and uploaded to Algolia for search functionality.
+Currently, the first 45 records are used and uploaded to Algolia for search functionality in the dev environment.
 If the amount of test data is changed, the Algolia index will also need to be changed.

 Algolia currently keeps track of the following attributes for each submission: